 To be fair, the swords are explicitly designed for throwing with their long length and weighting making it difficult to use as an actual sword.
 On top of this, it is stated in the novels that they require great skill to wield effectively and, despite it being the signature weapon of the Executors, few make them their Weapon of Choice.
 Kirei is one of those few.

-If a giant, seemingly alive ball of mercury appears out of nowhere, you probably shouldn't shove your hand into it.
+If a giant, sentient ball of mercury appears out of nowhere, you probably shouldn't shove your hand into it.

 Trauma-Induced Amnesia: Lancer shows up in an Einzbern Consultation Room special unable to recall anything that happened in Episode 16.
 Zecchan encourages him to "pretend that none of that Urobuchi-style stuff ever happened", but Irisviel won't let him off the hook that easily.